ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 }
 ```

-*Note: The reason this include.json file is in the assets directory was to make a custom HttpTranslateLoader (using a simple RxJS mergeMap and forkJoin) read that same file to determine which translation assets to download.*
+*Note: The reason this `include.json` file is in the `assets` directory was to make a custom `HttpTranslateLoader` (using a simple RxJS `mergeMap` and `forkJoin`) read that same file to determine which translation assets to download.*

-Let's go through the criteria 1 more time:
+Let's go through the criteria one more time:

 <table>
     <tbody>